benchmark-urbanism/vue-mapbox-map/README.md

     }
 }
 ```
-A `mapboxDestroyed` event is emitted when the map is destroyed.
+A `@mapboxDestroyed` event is emitted when the map is destroyed.

 Requests
 --------